Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

 4. You are within the proper age range

 Typically, you must be at least 18 years old to have LASIK.
-However, it is best to wait until you are in your mid-20s, which is when your vision stabilizes for the most part.
+However, it is best to wait until your mid-20s when your vision stabilizes.

-There is no upper age limit for receiving LASIK, although there are some important considerations.
-After age 40, presbyopia begins to set in.
+There is no upper age limit for receiving LASIK.
+However, presbyopia begins after age 40.
 This process affects your ability to focus up close and continues until about age 60.

-LASIK does not correct your near vision unless you opt for monovision LASIK.
+LASIK doesn’t correct your near vision unless you opt for monovision LASIK.
 Otherwise, most patients who receive LASIK need reading glasses once they are over 40.

 Older age also increases your risk for dry eyes and other eye conditions that may affect your eligibility for LASIK.

 You should have had no change to your contact lens or glasses prescription in the past 12 months.
 Changes in your eye prescription are known as refractive instability.

 Refractive instability increases your risk of needing a second corrective eye surgery.

 In most cases, a change of 0.25 or 0.5 Diopters is acceptable.
 Diopters are the units used to measure your prescription.

 Factors that can cause your vision to fluctuate include: